maadalchemist/APProgrammingPortfolio/Semester 1/Big Java Chapter 1/Calculate Pi/README.md

 # Calculate Pi

-This console app estimates pi
+This console app estimates pi.
+The java version averages 3465 milliseconds, whereas the c++ version takes 3227934 milliseconds on average, despite identical logic.
+Will look into the performance discrepancy later.

 ## Psudocode